Bielorusse/sunlit_surface/README.txt

 3D_script first command line parameter: sunlight data text file name

 Added in this version:
- - animation_3D_mod module created, functions are called directly from main script (no need to read text file)
+ - renaming modules and main script
- - matplotlib animation and plot discarded
+ - rotation of the planet now implemented in the 3D animation